NASA-IMPACT/veda-ui/docs/development/ARCHITECTURE.md

 ## VEDA2 Architecture Refactor

 **Note:** In 2024, the team initiated a major architecture refactor (VEDA2) to modernize VEDA UI.
-See [ADR: VEDA2 Architecture Refactor](../adr/006-veda2-architecture-refactor.md) for details on the ongoing transition to a library-based approach.
+See [ADR 006: VEDA2 Architecture Refactor](../adr/006-veda2-architecture-refactor.md).
+For the repo-structure direction (library under `packages/`, apps under `apps/`), see [ADR 004: Component Library Restructure](../adr/004-component-library-restructure.md).

 A user wishing to setup a new Veda instance, only has to fork `veda-config`, change the configuration variables and the content, and you are ready to launch your own instance.